 Sofia Geld is a Brazilian filmmaker based in Brooklyn.
 She currently produces for the oscar nominated directing duo Jimmy Chin and Chai Vasarhelyi.
 As a 2018 grantee for the DESPINA residency, she exhibited a video installation in Rio de Janeiro titled 'Palavras Cruzadas' an immersive documentary experience.
 Sofia has produced and directed several short films and music videos, 'Beba's Song' debut on The Fader, and her first short film 'HUSH' about deafness and disability screened both in New York and Moscow.
 Sofia worked as an impact producer at Skylight Pictures on the feature films Rebel Citizen and Disruption.
 She directed the monthly human rights themed #RESIST screening series in collaboration with UnionDocs, Skylight, WITNESS and Remezcla.
 She was associate producer on Petra Costa’s debut documentary ELENA.
 Sofia received her B.A. from Bard College and was a 2014 UnionDocs Collaborative Studios fellow.

 Rebeca Huntt is an Afro-Latina filmmaker, multi-media artist, and native-New Yorker.
 She wrote and directed her first feature-length film, BEBA, which is currently in post-production and set to release in Spring 2020.
 It was selected to be in the IFP Documentary Lab of 2019, and DCTV's intensive work-in-progress lab facilitated by Academy Award Nominee, Yance Ford (STRONG ISLAND).
 BEBA received a 2018 NYSCA grant and was selected for Kickstarter’s Creators-in-Residence program in Fall 2017.
 BEBA has been featured in ELLE MAGAZINE and REMEZCLA.
 In 2017 Rebeca co-wrote and directed BEBA’S SONG, a music video which premiered on THE FADER.
-Rebeca was a 2018 Uniondocs Collaborative Fellow, through which she directed a short documentary set to premiere at the Oaxaca Film Festival.
-She also co-edited a short documentary set to premiere at Art of Brooklyn Film Festival 2019.
+Rebeca was a 2018 Uniondocs Collaborative Fellow, through which she directed a short doc which premiered at the Oaxaca Film Festival 2019, and co-edited another short which premiered at Art of Brooklyn Film Festival 2019.
 Rebeca was selected to participate in the 56th Annual New York Film Festival’s Artist Academy.
-In addition, she worked at Nadine Johnson and Associates, a top Public Relations firm, her clients included Hotel Americano and Chef’s Club Soho.
 Rebeca worked in event planning for over three years, producing art benefits, activist-based panels, and parties for with creatives such as Venus X and Tschabalala Self.
 She received her BA from Bard College in 2012.

 Andrea Cruz is a New York based documentary editor who grew up in Los Angeles with frequent visits to Mexico.
 Her passion lies in telling stories of those who are underrepresented.
 She recently edited the pilot episode for the series, Rearview Mirror, supported by Tribeca Film Institute, and in 2016 she assisted on the feature film, The Strange Ones.
 She has shot and edited over 100 short films about women for StyleLikeU’s What’s Underneath Project.
 Some of her clients include Puma, Adidas, Pepsi, Birchbox, Remezcla, Allure, The New Yorker and HuffPost.
 She is currently a Karen Schmeer Fellow.